 Sarah and Marceline stay at her Uncle Clemon's vineyard, to experience exceptional California wine,

-great Spanish food and a epicurean lifestyle (return to page 1).
+great Spanish food and a epicurean lifestyle. (return to home page.)

 The next morning Sarah gently knocked on Marceline's adjoining guest room door to check if she felt any better after a good night's rest.
 Aroused by the sound on her door, Marceline, from being ensconced in a cloud-like dreamless sleep, gradually awoke.
 Thinking she heard something, through a haze of drug-induced after effects, she tried raising one arm slowly upwards above her cloud-like Pillow Topper mattress cover.